-I feel like I am experiencing adult peer pressure.
+I feel like I am experiencing parental peer pressure.
 My husband and I believe sleepovers should end in 9th grade.
 We’ve stuck by our rule of no sleepovers.
-We believe that nothing good happens after midnight.
+We believe that nothing good happens after midnight with teenagers.
 We know that in high school, teenagers use sleepovers as an excuse to stay at a house with parents who tolerate drinking.
 Also, parents rarely stay up until the kids fall asleep, so there is unsupervised, free time.
 How do you stand on your own, when you are the only parent going against a trend?
 And are we being too strict?

-If you are positive something is best for your teenager, it does not matter what others think.
-You can model for your teenager the value of doing what you know is right in the face of great opposition – even theirs.
+If you are positive something is best for your teenager, don’t worry about what others think.
+You can model for your teenager the value of doing what you know is right in the face of great opposition—even theirs.

 The second question, “Are we too strict about this?” is trickier.

 How do you prepare them to act like a responsible, resilient adult?
 Probably not by keeping them under lock and key for all of high school.
-Unsupervised time, within reasonable boundaries, is crucial to a teen’s development.
+Within reasonable boundaries, unsupervised time is crucial to a teen’s development.

 Your teen is in the difficult position of separating from you.
 Weaning involves a lot of struggle because it is so hard … on all of you.
 Worse, the struggle is drawn out; it takes years.

 My guess?
 Your teen is campaigning for more freedoms than just sleepovers.
 Let them earn this by starting with a smaller request that you’ve previously denied.
 Figure out how your teen can earn that privilege in the next month and clearly communicate how you will revoke that privilege if they abuse it.
-Then, continue to establish this pattern of privileges earned – or revoked, as necessary – as the months go on.
+Then, continue to establish this pattern of privileges earned—or revoked—as the months go on.